kriskrishna/kriskrishna-cloud-native-replatforming-modernization/README.md

 Evolution tags

-Tags are used to show the evolution of the application from one application that leverages components to a distributed system of microservices.
+Following Tags will be used to show the evolution of the application from one application that leverages components to a distributed system of microservices.

 # Monlith Application -> Replatforming -> Remodernize